droidkid/simple-game-engine/README.md

 # simple-game-engine
 Simple Game Engine using SDL2.
+The Jump game in this repo has been published at https://chesetti.itch.io/jump-game.

 ## Build instructions for Linux.